Paul Douglas (Illinois politician): Military service

 As alderman, Douglas had worked with Chicago Daily News publisher Frank Knox in fighting corruption in Chicago.
 Knox, who had been Republican vice-presidential nominee in 1936, had become Secretary of the Navy, thus responsible for both the navy and the Marine Corps.

 Shortly after losing the primary, Douglas resigned from the Chicago City Council.
 With the aid of Knox, Douglas enlisted in the United States Marine Corps on May 15, 1942, at the age of 50, becoming the oldest recruit in the history of Parris Island.
 Entering service as a private, Douglas was placed in an ordinary platoon and received no waivers aside from his teeth and eyesight.
 As a member of the 57th Street Meeting of the Quakers, Douglas recognized that joining the Marines was contrary to the traditional testimony of that group against war and offered to resign his membership; the meeting refused to release him.
 Initially, Douglas was kept stateside, writing training manuals and giving inspirational speeches to troops, and quickly rose to the rank of staff sergeant.
 With the aid of Knox and his assistant Adlai Stevenson, Douglas was commissioned as a captain on November 24, 1942.
 Requesting combat duty, he was subsequently sent to the Pacific theater of operations with the 1st Marine Division.

 During the Battle of Peleliu, Douglas initially served as an adjutant in the 1st Marine Division headquarters before being assigned R-1 (personnel officer) of the 5th Marine Regiment.
 On the second day of the battle, Captain Douglas received permission to head to the front where he found work as a mobile regimental troubleshooter.
 He earned a Bronze Star for carrying ammunition to the front lines under enemy fire and earned his first Purple Heart when he was grazed by shrapnel while carrying flamethrower ammunition to the front lines.
 In that six-week battle, while investigating some random fire shootings, Douglas was shot at as he uncovered a two-foot-wide cave.
 He then killed the Japanese soldier inside at which point he wondered whether his enemy might be an economics professor from the University of Tokyo.

-Shortly after returning to Pavuvu, Douglas received notice that his wife, Emily Taft Douglas won the election for Illinois's at-large congressional district.
+Shortly after returning to Pavuvu, Douglas received notice that his wife, Emily Taft Douglas, had won the election for Illinois's at-large congressional district.

 A few months later, during the Battle of Okinawa, Douglas earned his second Purple Heart.
 A volunteer rifleman in an infantry platoon, he was helping to carry wounded from 3rd Battalion 5th Marines along the Naha-Shuri line when a burst of machine gun fire tore through his left arm, severing the main nerve and leaving it permanently disabled.

 After a thirteen-month stay in the National Naval Medical Center at Bethesda, Maryland, Douglas was given an honorable discharge as a lieutenant colonel with full disability pay.